GoogleCloudPlatform/bq-pii-classifier/docs/common-terraform-2-variables.md

 ### Configure Basic Variables

-Most required variables have default names defined in [variables.tf](../terraform/variables.tf).
+Most required variables have default values defined in [variables.tf](../terraform/variables.tf).
 You can use the defaults or overwrite them in the `.tfvars` file you just created.

 Both ways, you must define the below variables: